 Excuses to Celebrate

 The Lowdown: Grab a hotdog and cue the “Take Me Out to the Ballgame” tunes.
-Opening Day kicks off at Coors Field against the Atlanta Braves on April 6.
+Opening Day kicks off at Coors Field against the Los Angeles Dodgers on April 5.

 April 8: National Empanada Day

 The Lowdown: If loving national food holidays as an excuse to indulge is wrong, we don’t want to be right.
-Dig into this Latin American comfort food this Sunday for National Empanadas Day.
+Dig into this Latin American comfort food on April 8 for National Empanadas Day.

 The Lowdown: Colorado wine has come a long way in recent years, and the Colorado Natural Wine Week is here to celebrate just that.
 The six-day event includes wine tastings, winemaker dinners, wine dive bar takeovers, in-store retail tastings and much more.